Cal-OSHA Implements Newly-Revised COVID-19 Emergency Temporary Standards (ETS)

 Recently, Governor Gavin Newsom signed into law AB 35, a bill that significantly amends the Medical Injury Compensation Reform Act (MICRA) by restructuring MICRA's limit on attorney fees and raising the cap on a plaintiff’s recovery for noneconomic damages.
 Under MIRCA, noneconomic damages (i.e. pain, suffering and emotional distress damages) were capped at $350,000.
 Starting next year, however, medical malpractice suits that do not involve a death will have a new cap of $350,000, with graduated increases over the next 10 years culminating in a $750,000 cap.
 After the initial 10 years, the bill increases the cap annually by 2% to account for inflation.
 Cases involving a patient death will start at a cap of $500,000 graduating over 10 years to $1,000,000, with the same annual inflationary adjustment thereafter.
 The text of the bill can be found here: https://legiscan.com/CA/text/AB35/2021

 California Superior Court Rules Board Diversity Law Unconstitutional

-The statements on this page are for informational purposes only and is not intended to, nor is it, legal advice and should not be relied upon in any individual situation.
+The statements on this page are for informational purposes only and are not intended to, nor are they, legal advice and should not be relied upon in any individual situation.
 Each case and situation is different.
 Consult an attorney about your individual case/situation.

 Swisher Law News